The Flask Mega-Tutorial Part XI: Facelift

 This is the eleventh installment of the Flask Mega-Tutorial series, in which I'm going to tell you how to replace the basic HTML templates with a new set that is based on the Bootstrap user interface framework.

-For your reference, below is a list of the articles in this series.
+For your reference, here is the complete list of articles in this series:

 You have been playing with my Microblog application for a while now, so I'm sure you noticed that I haven't spent too much time making it look good, or better said, I haven't spent any time on that.
 The templates that I put together are pretty basic, with absolutely no custom styling.
-It was useful for me to concentrate on the actual logic of the application without having the distraction of also writing good looking HTML and CSS.
+It was useful for me to concentrate on the actual logic of the application without having the distraction of also writing good-looking HTML and CSS.

 But I've focused on the backend part of this application for a while now.
 So in this chapter I'm taking a break from that and will spend some time showing you what can be done to make the application look a bit more polished and professional.

-This chapter is going to be a bit different than previous ones, because I'm not going to be as detailed as I normally am with the Python side, which after all, is the main topic of this tutorial.
-Creating good looking web pages is a vast topic that is largely unrelated to Python web development, but I will discuss some basic guidelines and ideas on how to approach the task, and you will also have the application with the redesigned looks to study and learn from.
+This chapter is going to be a bit different from previous ones, because I'm not going to be as detailed as I normally am with the Python side, which after all, is the main topic of this tutorial.
+Creating great looking web pages is a vast topic that is largely unrelated to Python web development, but I will discuss some basic guidelines and ideas on how to approach the task, and you will also have the application with the redesigned looks to study and learn from.

 The GitHub links for this chapter are: Browse, Zip, Diff.